borg286/sevtech/README.md

 * Get a Liquid Hopper to pull molten metal from the Melter

 * Use a Lever to control multiple hoppers feeding into dedicated casts

+## Liquid management

+* A tower of clay barrels can hold 20 buckets

+* A wooden barrel can hold 8.
+Place a lid and shift right click to put in your inventory.
+Doing so without a lid falls back to carry-on.
+It will collect rain water if left open to the rain.
+Breaking it empties the liquid.

+* Liquid hopper has a 16 bucket buffer and retains liquid.

+* Seared tank holds 4 buckets

 ## Which pickaxe to pick